Szeg\"o kernel asymptotics for high power of CR line bundles and Kodaira embedding theorems on CR manifolds: Introduction and statement of the main results

+We refer the reader to Definition~\ref{d-gue130820} and Definition~\ref{d-gue131205} for the precise meanings of "$O(k^{-n_0})$ small spectral gap on $D$ with respect to $F_k$" and "$k$-negligible away the diagonal with respect to $F_k$ on $D$".

-\begin{rem} With the assumptions and notations used in Theorem~\ref{t-gue140123I}, since we only assume that $F_k$ is a pseudodifferential operator on $D$, we don't know what is $F_k$ outside $D$.
+\begin{rem} With the assumptions and notations used in Theorem~\ref{t-gue140123I}, since we only assume some local properties of $F_k$ on $D$, we don't know what is $F_k$ outside $D$.
 In order to get an asymptotic expansion for the Szeg\"o kernel, we need to assume that $\Pi^{(q)}_k$ is $k$-negligible away the diagonal with respect to $F_k$ on $D$.
 If $X$ is compact and $F_k$ is a global classical semi-classical pseudodifferential operator on $X$(see Definition~\ref{d-gue131205I}), we can show that(see Proposition~\ref{p-gue131205}) $\Pi^{(q)}_k$ is $k$-negligible away the diagonal with respect to $F_k$ on every local trivialization $D\Subset X$.
 Furthermore, if $X$ is non-compact and $F_k$ is properly supported on $D\Subset X$, then $\Pi^{(q)}_k$ is $k$-negligible away the diagonal with respect to $F_k$ on $D$(see also Proposition~\ref{p-gue131205}). \end{rem}

 \begin{rem} With the assumptions and notations used in Theorem~\ref{t-gue140123I}, let

 be an orthonormal frame of the space $H^0_{b}(X,L^k)$, where $d_k\in\mathbb N_0\bigcup\set{\infty}$.
 It is easy to see that